 d) Rectangular micro-lens

 Explanation: Expanded beam connectors use the principle of transmission of digital data to the receiver.
 It uses spherical micro-lens to first expand the beam from the transmitting end and reduces the beam at the receiving end.

 3. Lens-coupled expanded beam connectors exhibit average losses of _________ in case of single mode and graded index fibers.

 a) 0.3 dB

 Explanation: Lens-coupled expanded beam connectors use spherical micro-lenses.
 The average losses are in the range of 1dB.
 With the antireflection coating on the lenses, the losses are reduced to 0.7 dB in case of single mode fibers.

 4. Sapphire ball lens expanded beam design is successful than spherical lens coupled design.
-State whether the given statement is true or false.

 Explanation: Spherical lens coupled design exhibits losses in the range 0.7 dB to 1dB.
 Sapphire ball lens expanded beam design achieved successful single mode fiber connection with losses as low as 0.4dB.